uwcse440/web-cse440-wi18/_assignments/assignment1/index.md

 Due: {{ page.due_project_1b }}

-The goal of this milestone is to propose and analyze a problem that could form the basis of a design project for this class.
+Propose and analyze a problem that could form the basis of a design project for this class.

 In one paragraph, describe the design problem and motivation.
 This description should convince the reader that this is a difficult and interesting problem, worth spending a quarter considering.